cfclrk/resume/README.md

 Feedback
 --------

-Please feel free to open an issue, even if it's just a comment or suggestion.
-I always love discussing how to design things better.
+Please feel free to open an issue or to email me (`cfclrk@gmail.com`), even if it's just a comment or suggestion.
+I love discussing how to design things better!